LispCookbook/cl-cookbook/debugging.md

 and [LispWorks](http://www.lispworks.com/).
-They do exist in SBCL but are not exported. `advise` allows to modify a function without changing its source, or to do something before or after its execution, like CLOS' method combination (befor, after around methods).
+They do exist in SBCL but are not exported. `advise` allows to modify a function without changing its source, or to do something before or after its execution, like CLOS' method combination (before, after around methods).

 `watch` will signal a condition when a thread attempts to write to an object being watched.
 It can be coupled with the display of the